Accepting new members for 2018 now!

 Is CSA Really For Me?

-We're now accepting applications for 4 positions for the 2014 season.
-One begins in February.
-The others begin April 1 and end October 30.
-The positions include room and board as well as a monthly stipend.
-I anticipate each working between 40 and 45 hours each week.
-The "application" is to send us your resume with a letter of interest.
+We're now accepting applications for the 2018 season.
+Plan on working 4 hours each day..
+The "application" is to send us a letter of interest.
 We are happy to accept your "application" by email.

 If you have questions e-mail me at and I'm sure I can answer any questions you have.
 If you don't hear back from me within a couple of days, please feel free to e-mail again.
 Also, you should check your junk or spam folders in your e-mail software AND make sure your spam filter will allow e-mails from Gardenripe to get through to you.